Chriopractor and Massage Therapy FAQs

 Yes.
 Many amateur and professional athletes use chiropractic treatment as part of their overall health care, fitness and maintenance program.
 Chiropractic is often used to improve muscle and joint conditioning, which has a direct effect on an athletic performance.
 Treatment works to improve biomechanical function and enhance overall conditioning, which is very important in situations where there is continuous repetitive movement.
 Chiropractic care also helps athletes fine-tune their muscles and joints for high level performance, and may reduce long term wear and tear.
 Finally, treatment can be used to prevent, and often times shorten, the healing time of injuries.

 Athletes most often select treatment to improve their performance, where as the average consumer will select chiropractic care to help manage aches and pains.
 In some cases treatment will be similar, but in all cases a treatment plan will be developed according to the goals and condition of each patient.
-In the case of professional and elite athletes, chiropractors often work in conjunction with other health care professionals, including medical doctors and/or sports medicine doctors, massage therapists and physiotherapists.
+In the case of professional and elite athletes, chiropractors often work in conjunction with other health care professionals, including medical doctors, massage therapists and physiotherapists.

 11. Does chiropractic care require X-rays?